Sweden and the euro: Haparanda

 The only Swedish city near the eurozone is Haparanda, where almost all stores accept euros as cash and often display prices in euros.
 Haparanda has become an important shopping city with the establishment of IKEA and other stores.
-200,000 Finns live within 150 km distance.
+200,000 Finns live within 150 km.

 Some municipalities, especially Haparanda, wanted to have the euro as a legally official currency, and, for example, contract salaries in euros to employees from Finland.
 However, this is illegal due to tax laws and salary rules.
 (The actual payment can be in euro, handled by the bank, but the salary contract and the tax documentation must be in kronor).

 Haparanda's budget is presented in both currencies.
 Haparanda has a close cooperation with the neighbour city of Tornio, Finland.

 Höganäs

 The town of Höganäs claimed to have adopted the euro for shops on 1 January 2009.
 From that date, all residents can use either kronor or euro in restaurants and shops, as well as in payments of rent and bills.
 Dual pricing is used at many places and ATMs dispense either currency without additional charge (the latter is law all over Sweden).
 Around 60 percent of stores in the town are reported to have signed up to the scheme and local banks have developed guidelines to accept euro deposits.
-This decision was approved and agreed by municipality of Höganäs.
+This decision was approved and agreed by the municipality of Höganäs.
 Höganäs has developed a special euro logo for the city.
 It is not a law in Höganäs, just a recommendation.
 This has been a rather successful PR coup, with good coverage in newspapers, and it has been mentioned also in foreign newspapers.